Last updated on August 22nd, 2018 at 06:46 pm

-The more complex, high-end interfaces reviewed at Pickup Plug can handle hundreds of different channels at once.
+The more complex, high-end interfaces reviewed at Pickup Plug can handle quite a few different channels at once.
 Naturally, the more complex your recording needs, the more channels you’ll want to have at your disposal.

 Audio interfaces are an extremely important tool for musicians who are recording or playing music through a computer.
 Professionals musicians who want a top-end audio interface should consider a Thunderbolt interface that has plenty of different channel options.
 Novice musicians wanting to learn about music production should opt for a USB audio interface with a couple of channels.
 We’ve reviewed both types of audio interfaces here at Pickup Plug, your one-stop online guitar shop.